NasikhCL/clock_alarm/README.md

 # clock_alarm
-this is a alarm clock project where you can see the current time and also you can set multiple alarms.
+this is an alarm clock project where you can see the current time and also you can set multiple alarms.

-Features includes:
+Features include:

 Clock face:
 -Clock showing the current time and updates every second.